Mariatta/enhanced-coc-hotline/readme.rst

 This is an enhanced version of the `PyCascades Code of Conduct Hotline
 <https://github.com/cache-rules/coc-hotline>`_.

-The hotline uses Nexmo Voice API + Zapier integration.
+This hotline uses Nexmo Voice API + Zapier integration.

 Purpose
 -------

-When a caller calls the hotline, the hotline will dial each of the PyCascades organizers, and the caller will be connected to the first person who answered.
+When a caller calls the hotline, it will dial each of the PyCascades organizers, and the caller will be connected to the first person who answered.

-Calls to this hotline is automatically recorded.
+All calls to this hotline are automatically recorded.

 Requirements
 ------------